urshashi09/salary-prediction-ml/README.md

 ## Conclusion

-This project successfully analyzes salary factors using machine learning.
+This project successfully analyzes salary factors using Linear Regression.
-Among four models, the Random Forest Regressor delivered the most accurate predictions.
+Among four models, the Random Forest Regressor delivered the most accuracy.
 It is efficient, robust, and suitable for real-world salary forecasting.